Duskyshoulder trevally

-The duskyshoulder trevally (Carangoides humerosus) or epaulet trevally, is a species of small inshore marine fish in the jack family, Carangidae.
+The duskyshoulder trevally (Carangichthys humerosus) or epaulet trevally, is a species of small inshore marine fish in the family Carangidae.
 It is distributed through the eastern Indian and western Pacific Oceans, ranging from eastern India to northern Australia and Taiwan.
 It is relatively small by carangid standards, reaching only 27 cm maximum length, and can be distinguished by the large, black blotches on its shoulders.
 The duskyshoulder trevally is an inshore fish living in waters less than 50 m deep, over sandy substrates in bays and on the continental shelf.
 It is a predatory fish, taking demersal fishes, crustaceans, and cephalopods, with nothing known of its reproductive habits.
 It is of little value to fisheries, often taken as bycatch in prawn trawling operations.

 Taxonomy and naming

-The duskyshoulder trevally is classified within the genus Carangoides, a group of fish commonly called jacks and trevallies.
-Carangoides falls into the jack and horse mackerel family Carangidae, the Carangidae are part of the order Carangiformes.
+The duskyshoulder trevally is classified within the genus Carangichthys.
+Carangichthys falls into the jack and horse mackerel family Carangidae, and Carangidae is part of the order Carangiformes.

 The species was first scientifically described by the Australian ichthyologist Allan Riverstone McCulloch in 1915 based on the holotype specimen taken from Bustard Head in Queensland, Australia.
 He named the species Caranx humerosus, with the specific epithet literally meaning "having shoulders" in reference to the species prominent dark shoulder colouring.
-The species was later transferred to the genus Carangoides, where it remains.
+The species was later transferred to the genus Carangoides, but Eschmeyer's Catalog of Fishes and FishBase now include it in Carangichthys.
 The species has not been redescribed under another name, which is rare amongst the Carangidae.
 The common name 'duskyshoulder trevally' refers to the prominent shoulder markers, as does the name 'epaulet trevally'.